emin63/cpp_trees/README.md

 ## Issues

-Note that this code is old.
+Note that this code is old that used to live at http://web.mit.edu/~emin/www.old/source_code/cpp_trees/ until MIT took that site down.
 It is relatively straightforward, commented, and contains the unit tests to verify correctness so it should still be useful.
 That said, you may have a few minor issues as discussed below:

   1. Compiler warnings: When originally developed, this code compiled with the `-pedantic` flag with no warnings.
 Since then C++ has moved